strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 There is a performance cost to introducing additional checks to the order of delivery.

-If you prefer not to use `acks=all` and idempotency, a lighter option is to set the number of in-flight requests to 1 (the default is 5) to preserve ordering.
+If you prefer not to use `acks=all` and idempotency, another option is to set the number of in-flight requests to 1 (the default is 5) to preserve ordering.

 ```properties
 # ...